jnvm/dbq/readme.md

 * **variables and temp tables across multiple connections** - since parallel execution requires a connection pool, this means queries will occur across different connections, _which_ means locally defined variables and temporary tables have no guarantee of existing between queries, since they're connection-local.
 So...define your variables in code, not queries, and consider refactoring before reaching for temp tables.
 * **multiple cores** - if your db is only operating with only one core, you won't benefit meaningfully from running queries in parallel with a connection pool.
 2+ cores and you will.
 It'd also be appropriate to only have as many connections as cores.
-See the `test.js` for [benchmark numbers (≈25% faster)](https://docs.google.com/spreadsheets/d/1KRH39wRZxmX51e_avDwTQLFPGownPB0l7PojV8q_HfA/edit?usp=sharing), where the db was on the same server as the app, so the local core count was relevant.
+See the `test.js` for [benchmark numbers (≈25% faster, at least)](https://docs.google.com/spreadsheets/d/1KRH39wRZxmX51e_avDwTQLFPGownPB0l7PojV8q_HfA/edit?usp=sharing), where the db was on the same server as the app, so the local core count was relevant.
 * **but isn't node single-threaded?** Yes!
 But db requests go out to a separate system, node makes the request and receives the data.
 And mysql / mariadb can handle multiple queries at once, so why not supply them when you can?